oulfr/react-interval-hook/README.md

 ### Return

-This hook returns the intervalk if you need to clear it manually.
+This hook returns the interval if you need to clear it manually.

 ## Example